-3.9 THRUST RESTRAINT
+3.10 THRUST RESTRAINT

 - A. All restrained PVC pipe joints shall consist of fusible PVC.
-Bell restraint harnesses are not allowed. - B. Install restrained fittings in accordance with Drawings and in accordance with manufacturer's instruction. - C. All thrust blocks shall bear against undisturbed earth.
+Bell restraint harnesses are not allowed. - B. Install restrained fittings in accordance with Drawings and in accordance with manufacturer's instruction. - C. Joint restraint lengths: - 1.
+Minimum joint restraint lengths shall be as provided in the Drawings for each appurtenance. - 2.
+For adjacent appurtenances where the required joint restraint lengths overlap each other, refer to the Plans for total required restraint length.
+In the event of adjacent fitting restraints that are not noted in Plans, consult the Engineer for required restraint length. - 3.
+Lengths of pipe not in contact with soil (i.e. inside casings) shall not be counted toward the restraint length requirement. - D. All thrust blocks shall bear against undisturbed earth.

-3.10 BACKFILLING
+3.11 BACKFILLING